 How Sean Duffy built a successful career.
 Explore key moments that defined the journey.

-In June 2003, Duffy considered challenging Dave Obey, who had served as the United States representative for Wisconsin's seventh congressional district since 1969, as a Republican in the 2004 election.
+In 1969, Dave Obey had served as the United States representative for Wisconsin's seventh congressional district.

-In December 1997, Sean Duffy began filming for Road Rules: All Stars (1998), necessitating him to delay another semester of law school.
+In December 1998, Sean Duffy began filming for Road Rules: All Stars.

-In June 2002, Wisconsin governor Scott McCallum appointed Sean Duffy as the district attorney of Ashland County following Michael Gableman's resignation.
+In June 2002, Wisconsin governor Scott McCallum appointed Sean Duffy as the district attorney of Ashland County.

 In 2002, Sean Duffy appeared in and won Real World/Road Rules Challenge: Battle of the Seasons.

-In 2002, Sean Duffy was appointed as the district attorney of Ashland County, serving in the position until 2010.
+In 2002, Wisconsin Governor Scott McCallum appointed Sean Duffy as the district attorney of Ashland County.

-In June 2003, Sean Duffy stated that he was considering challenging representative Dave Obey, who had served as the United States representative for Wisconsin's seventh congressional district since 1969, as a Republican in the 2004 election.
+In June 2003, Sean Duffy stated that he was considering challenging representative Dave Obey as a Republican in the 2004 election.

 In 2003, Sean Duffy was named as a commentator for the Great Outdoor Games.

-In February 2004, Sean Duffy declined to challenge Dave Obey, citing Rachel's expected third child.
+In February 2004, Sean Duffy declined to challenge Obey, citing Rachel's expected third child.

-Sean Duffy served as a Wisconsin delegate in the 2004 Republican National Convention and the 2004 presidential election.
+In 2004, Sean Duffy served as a Wisconsin delegate in the Republican National Convention and the 2004 presidential election.

-In May 2005, Wisconsin's Federal Nominating Commission forwarded four candidates, including Sean Duffy, to succeed J. B. Van Hollen as the United States attorney for the Western District of Wisconsin.
+In May 2005, Sean Duffy was one of the candidates forwarded to succeed J. B. Van Hollen as the United States attorney for the Western District of Wisconsin.

-In 2005, Sean Duffy competed in the speed climbing competition for the Great Outdoor Games.
-Additionally, he was a commentator for the mixed doubles Boom Run.
+In 2005, Sean Duffy competed in the speed climbing competition for the Great Outdoor Games and was a commentator for the mixed doubles Boom Run.

 In July 2009, Sean Duffy announced that he would challenge Democratic U.S. representative Dave Obey.

-In May 2010, Obey announced that he would not be running for re-election.
-The following day, the Duffy campaign was promoted within the Young Guns program, further unlocking additional financial resources.
+In May 2010, the Sean Duffy campaign was promoted within the Young Guns program.

-In 2010, Sean Duffy was elected for Wisconsin's seventh congressional district.
+In 2010, Sean Duffy was elected to Wisconsin's seventh congressional district.

 In June 2011, the Wisconsin State Assembly approved a congressional map that would politically benefit Sean Duffy with the intention of securing his seat.